jhoyt-io/bubble-timer-backend/tasks/active/PUSH_NOTIFICATION_INFRASTRUCTURE.md

 **Note**: WebSocket cleanup completed.
 Removed redundant shared timer relationship management logic from WebSocket `updateTimer` handler since this is now handled entirely by the REST API.
 This improves performance, reduces complexity, and provides better separation of concerns.

+**Note**: Sharer user exclusion enhancement completed.
+Added logic to prevent sharers from receiving push notifications or seeing timers they shared in the shared tab.
+This improves user experience by eliminating confusing notifications and maintaining clear ownership boundaries.

 ## Implementation Progress

 ### Phase 1: AWS SNS Infrastructure Setup (CDK-Driven) ✅ COMPLETED